Vitamin D Test | Home Vitamin D Blood Test

 View a sample lab report Vitamin D Test Lab Results

-2. Wash hands with warm water and dry thoroughly
+3. Wash hands with warm water and dry thoroughly.
+Clean with alcohol pad.

-4. Drip blood from fingertip to fill the box on collection card - about 4 drops
+5. Drip blood from fingertip to fill the middle circle of collection device - about 4 drops

 Q. Can you receive vitamin D from sunlight through windows?